Special Education » Special Education

 Approved Private Schools

 The Approved Private Schools (APSs) are private schools, licensed by the State Board of Private Academic Schools.
-Approved private schools are approved by the Secretary of Education to provide a free appropriate special education for students with severe disabilities.
+Approved private schools are approved by the Secretary of Education to provide free appropriate special education for students with severe disabilities.
 The schools are eligible to receive funds from the school districts and/or the Commonwealth for the education of these students.
 Pennsylvania currently has 29 APSs for which the Department approves funding.
 These schools provide a program of special education for over 4,000 day and residential students.

 APSs are an important and necessary part of Hempfield Area School District's special education delivery system.
 These schools provide some students with what may be the only appropriate education program currently available.
 In the Western Pennsylvania Area, Hempfield Area School District has students at the following APS sites: